Want to know my biggest leadership secret – the thing that allows me to to what I do, day in, day out?

 Not your typical network

-Right, so when I say network, what do you think of?
+When I say network, what do you think of?
 Maybe a bunch of people who you’ve given your business card to or shaken hands with at networking events?
-Maybe people who support you generally, or one or two people who support you in niche areas of your life?
+People who support you generally, or one or two people who support you in niche areas of your life?

 While there’s nothing wrong in particular with any of these ideas, I believe that to make a big, audacious difference in the world, you need to build a network that doesn’t just stand on its own, but is actually part of your leadership platform.